Helen M. Todd: Biography

 In 1910, she took part in an automobile tour to support women's suffrage where she and others spoke to factory workers.
 Around 1911, she helped popularize the labor movement slogan, "bread and roses."
 Also in 1911, she went to San Francisco to speak on the topic of suffrage and working women and children.
 Women in San Francisco asked her to stay on to help organize and support the effort to encourage women to vote in California.
 Todd asked women in California to use their right to vote in order to help make life better for workers, especially women workers.

 Todd went on to help in other states to win women's suffrage, but eventually came to feel that an amendment for national women's suffrage was critical.
 In 1913, she testified in front of the House of Representatives on women's suffrage.
 She spoke with men in New York, urging them to support women's right to vote in 1915.
 In 1916 she was an envoy for the state of New York on the Suffrage Special, which toured the United States encouraging support for national women's suffrage.
 When the Silent Sentinels were arrested and mistreated in prison, Todd worked to look into the abuses they faced.
 She represented the Committee of 1,000 Women who urged their release.

+In 1918, Todd campaigned for Al Smith in his campaign for governor of New York.
+She also campaigned for Robert M. La Follette during his 1924 presidential campaign.
 After women gained the right to vote, Todd continued advocating for women and workers.
 In 1920, she created a "Woman to Woman" committee which would bring working and immigrant women into dialogue with American women.
+Todd also campaigned for women's right to learn about birth control, working with Margaret Sanger.

+Following the war, she led a protest parade against a blockade that she stated was preventing the supply of milk and medicine to Russian children.
 When Russian communists were deported, she worked to help the 100 children and wives of these men.
-Todd also campaigned for women's right to learn about birth control, working with Margaret Sanger.
-She helped create low-cost housing called Twin Oaks in Greenwich Village for artists, working with Otto H. Kahn and Samuel Untermyer.
+She advocated for the United States to recognize Soviet Russia.
+In 1922, she was active in a movement to provide food for hungry Austrian children.
+In 1926, she was a member of the citizen's committee of striking textile workers of Passaic, New Jersey.
+Between 1926 and 1927, she helped finance low-cost housing called Twin Peaks in Greenwich Village for artists, working with Otto H. Kahn and Samuel Untermyer.
+The housing project was later named the Artist and Writers House.

-Todd died on August 15, 1953, at Columbus Hospital in New York.
+Todd lived on Waverly Place in Greenwich Village.
+She died on August 15, 1953, at Columbus Hospital in New York.